-Already when entering the Aria boutique hotel you will be addressed by a horse miniature known from Myslbek´s statue of St. Wenceslas on Wenceslas Square.
+Already when entering the Aria boutique hotel, you will be addressed by a horse miniature known from Myslbek´s statue of St. Wenceslas on Wenceslas Square.
 And art eradiates at you at every step, even on the plates of the hotel restaurant CODA.
 You can find there popular music celebrities presented by caricaturist Josef Blecha on sixteen types of plates.

-Romantics with homely atmosphere
+Romantics with a homely atmosphere

 Royal Suite is a true seat of the kings

-The Prague hotel Le Palais is located in U Zvonarky Street not far from the Nusel stairs and only a 5 minute drive from Wenceslas Square.
-The hotel was originally built as a residential palace in 1897 and history is reflected literally in its every corner.
+The Prague hotel Le Palais is located in U Zvonarky Street, not far from the Nusel stairs and only a 5-minute drive from Wenceslas Square.
+The hotel was originally built as a residential palace in 1897, and history is reflected literally in its every corner.
 The best the hotel has to offer is the so-called Royal suite.
 It is a five-bedroom complex with a hall that is at the guests’ full disposal.
 View of Prague is thus in a special embrasure as if created for a romantic dinner.

 Oriental experience with an elegant terrace

 The Prague Mandarin Oriental arose thanks to the reconstruction and renovation of the former Dominican monastery.
 Thanks to its articulation and rather a small size, this hotel impresses by its hominess and cosiness.
 Thus, many features from the original building create an exceptional atmosphere complemented by a suitable location in Nebovidska Street not far from the Musical Museum.